 Chicago: University of Chicago Press, 1944.
 Third Printing.
+Hardcover.
 Early printing of one of the most influential books on economics of the 20th century and a beloved classic of conservative thought.
 Two thousand copies were issued in the first printing of September 1944, selling out in less than a month.
 A book that was typically read to death by undergraduates, attractive copies of early printings are notoriously difficult to find.
 This among the best we have seen.
 Octavo.
 Blue cloth boards; no jacket; 250pp; third American printing, October 1944 (one month after the first).
 A straight, Fine copy in a lovely, crisp example of the original dustwrapper; price-clipped but just lightly nicked at extremities, with some barely-perceptible sunning to spine and a single short, closed tear to rear panel; Very Good to Near Fine.
 (Inventory #: 29339)

 The history, literature, and art of American social movements, including Civil Rights, Feminism, Labor History, Radical Politics, and Counterculture.